runtimeverification/evm-semantics/README.md

 Many of the operations in EVM are "representation dependent"; that is they depend on some exact encoding of the data being worked over.
 For example, any command which specifies the endian-ness of the data is representation dependent.
-In addition, some operations allow using code as data and then the data can ba hashed or cut up into bytes, making the representation of the code important (ie. we have to store it as a bunch of words instead of as a sum-type of the command names).
+In addition, some operations allow using code as data and then the data can be hashed or cut up into bytes, making the representation of the code important (ie. we have to store it as a bunch of words instead of as a sum-type of the command names).
 Another example is the fixed-width arithmetic which restricts